Swift 6 – 6 ways to target your Facebook ads

 It’s time for another 123 Reg Swift Six.
 In this video, I’ll be helping you get to grips with a thorny issue – targeting your Facebook ads.
 Now Facebook adverts can be fantastic, but if you don’t target them properly you’re not going to see the full benefit.
-So if you’ve struggle with making Facebook advertising work for you, then hopefully you’ll be on the right track after this.
+So if you’ve struggled with making Facebook advertising work for you, then hopefully you’ll be on the right track after this.
 If you haven’t tried Faccebook ads yet, then check out this guide.
 I also mention custom Facebook audiences in the video.
 If you want to learn more about those, then this is the place to go.

 As always, I’ve included my script below the video so you can read that if you don’t want to watch the video.